-This curriculum provides you with comprehensive information on the jointly offered Master's program in Food Systems.
+This curriculum provides comprehensive information on the jointly offered Master's program in Food Systems (MFS) and is specifically addressed to MFS students beginning their studies in the winter semester 2021/22.
 It contains information on the course structure as well as on the examination regulations.
 The focus lies on the details of your study period here at Hohenheim.